<?xml version="1.0" encoding="UTF-8"?>

 <image:title>WORKS</image:title>

 <image:caption>Miss Courage, 2026.
 This work is a personification of multiple miscarriages.
-The battered vintage mannequin has a used gum ball machine as her womb.
+The battered vintage mannequin has a reclaimed gum ball machine as her womb.
 It holds red gum balls and a tiny floating baby.
-Her hand-made bead maze carries away (clay) beads and tiny babies in toy vending capsules.
-Her head piece shows what's on her mind.</image:caption>
+Her hand-made bead maze (wire, clay, paint) carries away beads and tiny babies in old toy vending capsules.
+Her head piece shows what's on her mind.
+Her bandeaux-style top sewn from a hospital gown is a bandage on her heart.</image:caption>

 </image:image>